What Happened To The Economy After The War Of 1812

 The Transportation Revolution

 One of the most significant trends following the War of 1812 was the Transportation Revolution.
-The need to connect different regions of the country and facilitate trade spurred investment in infrastructure projects.
+The need to connect different regions of the country and allow trade spurred investment in infrastructure projects.
 Steamboats, canals, and improved roads transformed the landscape of American commerce.

 Regional Specialization